 \section{Introduction}

-As of today, the majority of confirmed exoplanets orbit around main sequence stars.
+As of today, the majority of confirmed exoplanets orbit around main-sequence stars.
 However, with the advancement of detection methods, the number of confirmed planets orbiting around pulsars now totals up to eight, including the first confirmed exoplanetary system, PSR B1257+12 (\citealp{wolszczan-frail, wolszczan-1994, wolszczan-2012}), and recently discovered PSR B1620-26 \citep{backer-etal, thorsett-etal, sigurdsson-etal}, PSR J1719-1438 \citep{bailes-etal-2011}, PSR B0943+10 \citep{suleymanova-rodin}, PSR B0329+54 \citep{starovoit-rodin}, and PSR J2322-2650 \citep{spiewak-etal}.

 For pulsar planets, there are three possible formation mechanisms: surviving the supernova in a stable orbit, planet capture, and hypothetical second-generation formation.
 The existence of planets and especially planetary systems around stellar remnants challenges our understanding.
-In the first scenario, the survival of a planet in a stable orbit is questionable, since neutron stars (NS) form in violent type II supernova explosions (SN~II) (see e.g. \citealp{podsiadlowski, veras-etal, fagginger-portegies}).
+In the first scenario, the survival of a planet in a stable orbit is questionable, since neutron stars (NSs) form in violent type II supernova explosions (SN~II; see, e.g., \citealp{podsiadlowski, veras-etal, fagginger-portegies}).
 Moreover, in this case, a massive planet-hosting progenitor is required, at least $8M_\odot$, which is much higher than the largest planet-hosting star observed today.
 Note, however, that planets orbiting massive stars are also hard to detect \citep{kennedy-kenyon, han-etal}.

-The second scenario implicitly assumes that a pulsar can capture a free-floating planet (or even multiple planets subsequently in the case of PSR B1257+12).
-This is presumably a highly improbable event \citep{podsiadlowski}, even though the number of observed free-floaters in many different environments constantly increases (see the surveys of \citealp{lucas-roche, zapatero-osorio-etal, bihain-etal, sumi-etal, miret-roig-etal}).
+The second scenario implicitly assumes that a pulsar can capture a free-floating planet (or even multiple planets subsequently, in the case of PSR B1257+12).
+This is presumably a highly improbable event \citep{podsiadlowski}, even though the number of observed free floaters in many different environments constantly increases (see the surveys of \citealp{lucas-roche, zapatero-osorio-etal, bihain-etal, sumi-etal, miret-roig-etal}).